MatiasCancina/MatiasCancina/README.md

 # 💫 About Me:
-🔭 I’m currently working on a financial project<br>🌱 I’m currently learning Python<br>📫 How to reach me cancinamatias@gmail.com
+🔭 I’m currently working on CAPYA for MENTANA project, a website to schedule psychological sessions<br>🌱 I’m currently learning typescript<br>📫 How to reach me cancinamatias@gmail.com

 ## 🌐 Socials: